mvolkmann/blog/src/swift/Xcode.md

 and click File ...
 Duplicate.
 Oddly the context sensitive menu that is displayed when a file in the Navigator is right clicked does not include this option.
+Alternatively, hold down the option key and drag a file to a different group or within the same group.

 ## App Name